Benefits

 If

-- NAV has approved an occupational injury or illness
+- Nav has approved an occupational injury or illness

 and

-- NAV has assessed that it is fully or partly the cause of your impaired ability to work
+- Nav has assessed that it is fully or partly the cause of your impaired ability to work

 the following applies: